tigert1998/rl-gobang/README.md

 ## Achievements

-- Wins one of the strongest gomoku AI on Android phones, tito, with black stone.
+- Beats tito (an AI who achieved 3 first and 2 second place in Gomocup) with black stone.

 ![VS tito with black stone](resources/vs_tito_black.gif)

-- Gets high rank at the platform "微信小程序-欢乐五子棋腾讯版" (on progress).
+- Gets high rank at the platform "微信小程序-欢乐五子棋腾讯版" (in progress).

+## Performance Notes

+The following optimizations are extremely useful in the training process.

+1. Removing Python runtime in MCTS search with a native library (C++/Rust) brings a speedup of roughly 30.

+2. Multi-process can be utilized to accelerate the training procedure by the number of self-play processes, which is bottleneck of the whole system.

+3. Virtual loss is a critical optimization trick to batch the neural network inference during MCTS self-play.
+It can easily speedup self-play by about 6 times.

 ## Paper